Measuring the value of nature and incorporating nature’s values into financial incentives - video

-Join us for a conversation with Professor Stephen Polasky on measuring the value of nature and incorporating nature’s values into financial incentives.
-This event will explore established methods for valuing ecosystem services and natural capital, including approaches such as Gross Ecosystem Product (GEP) and inclusive wealth.
-It will examine how these values can inform economic and financial decision‑making through public policy and business action, drawing on the IPBES Business and Biodiversity Assessment, international policy examples, and economic modelling.
+This event explored established methods for valuing ecosystem services and natural capital, including approaches such as Gross Ecosystem Product (GEP) and inclusive wealth.
+The event examined how these values can inform economic and financial decision‑making through public policy and business action, drawing on the IPBES Business and Biodiversity Assessment, international policy examples, and economic modelling.

 Speaker